thediyblogger/blog/content/blog/how-to-evaluate-tailwind-tribes-to-join.md

 I recommend posting at different times, and keep track of how many pins you get to find when the best time to post is.

 If you post when the members aren't very active, then chances are that by the time the majority of members log in and look at the tribe, your post will have already fallen down the feed and they simply wont scroll down far enough hurting your chances of getting more shares.

-## Tracking Tribe Performance

-Before giving up on a Tribe, track your performance on it over the span of 4 weeks.
-You may be getting shares but they are scheduled out so you don't get the repins or views from it for a while out.

-Tailwind will send out a weekly report.
-Log those numbers into a spreadsheet to track the number of pins you scheduled that week, along with the number of reshares and repins you received and the potential reach.

-Over the span of 4 weeks, look at which of your tribes are performing well, and which ones are not.
-Compare your performance with the performance of the Tribe overall.
-Are you on par with the tribe, or is the tribe rejecting your content.

-If your performance is low, then consider joining other tribes at that point that may be better suited to your niche, or where there are more active members.